2vincentLin/dioxus-jlpt-flashcard/Dioxus.md

 ## 2. batch database read but without automatically reload by signal

 1. all the async work must be put in the use_resource.
-2. use_resource automatcially trigger if any signal value it depends changes.
+2. use_resource automatically trigger if any signal value it depends changes.
-3. so if you want to use the resource but don't want the resource reload, don't toucch those singal you put it the user_resource.
+3. so if you want to use the resource but don't want the resource reload, don't touch those signal you put it the user_resource.
 Except String type (2025/05/31)
 4.

 ```rust